machadoborges1/scc-protocol/docs/internal/troubleshooting/root-cause-analysis.md

-## Relatório de Análise de Causa Raiz: Resolvendo a Anomalia `ERC20InsufficientBalance`
+## Root Cause Analysis Report: Resolving the `ERC20InsufficientBalance` Anomaly

-### 1. Declaração do Problema
+### 1. Problem Statement

-Uma transação de liquidação de leilão falhava esporadicamente com um erro `ERC20InsufficientBalance`.
-O erro era difícil de reproduzir, pois a suíte de testes automatizados do Foundry, incluindo os testes para a função de compra (`buy`), estava passando completamente.
-O objetivo era identificar a causa raiz dessa falha e garantir que a operação de liquidação pudesse ser executada de forma confiável.
+An auction liquidation transaction was sporadically failing with an `ERC20InsufficientBalance` error.
+The error was difficult to reproduce, as the automated Foundry test suite, including the tests for the `buy` function, was passing completely.
+The goal was to identify the root cause of this failure and ensure that the liquidation operation could be executed reliably.

-### 2. Processo de Depuração
+### 2. Debugging Process

-A investigação seguiu uma abordagem multifacetada, alternando entre o ambiente de teste automatizado do Foundry e um ambiente de teste manual com `anvil` e `cast`.
+The investigation followed a multifaceted approach, alternating between the automated Foundry test environment and a manual test environment with `anvil` and `cast`.

 #### 2.1.
-Fase 1: Verificação no Ambiente de Teste do Foundry
+Phase 1: Verification in the Foundry Test Environment

-*   **Hipótese Inicial:** O erro `ERC20InsufficientBalance` poderia estar mascarando um erro de `ERC20InsufficientAllowance`, ou um problema com o contexto de execução (`msg.sender`) dentro dos testes.
+*   **Initial Hypothesis:** The `ERC20InsufficientBalance` error could be masking an `ERC20InsufficientAllowance` error, or a problem with the execution context (`msg.sender`) within the tests.
-*   **Ação:** Modificamos os testes em `test/LiquidationManager.t.sol`, adicionando logs via `console.log` para inspecionar o saldo (`balanceOf`) e a permissão (`allowance`) do comprador imediatamente antes da chamada da função `buy`.
+*   **Action:** We modified the tests in `test/LiquidationManager.t.sol`, adding logs via `console.log` to inspect the buyer's balance (`balanceOf`) and allowance (`allowance`) immediately before the `buy` function call.
-*   **Resultado:** Surpreendentemente, todos os testes, incluindo os de liquidação parcial e completa, **passaram com sucesso**.
-Os logs confirmaram que o saldo do comprador era suficiente e a permissão estava sendo definida corretamente para o valor exato necessário.
+*   **Result:** Surprisingly, all tests, including those for partial and full liquidation, **passed successfully**.
+The logs confirmed that the buyer's balance was sufficient and the allowance was being set correctly to the exact required value.
-*   **Conclusão Parcial:** O erro não estava nos caminhos de execução cobertos pela suíte de testes automatizados.
-A causa deveria estar em uma diferença entre o ambiente de teste do Foundry e o ambiente de execução manual.
+*   **Partial Conclusion:** The error was not in the execution paths covered by the automated test suite.
+The cause had to be a difference between the Foundry test environment and the manual execution environment.

 #### 2.2.
-Fase 2: Tentativa de Reprodução Manual com `anvil` e `cast`
+Phase 2: Attempt at Manual Reproduction with `anvil` and `cast`

-*   **Objetivo:** Reproduzir o erro em um ambiente controlado, fora do executor de testes do Foundry.
+*   **Objective:** Reproduce the error in a controlled environment, outside of the Foundry test runner.
-*   **Ação:**
+*   **Action:**
-    1. Iniciamos uma instância `anvil`.
+    1. We started an `anvil` instance.
-    2. Executamos o script de implantação original (`script/Deploy.s.sol`).
+    2. We ran the original deployment script (`script/Deploy.s.sol`).
-    3. Tentamos interagir com os contratos implantados usando `cast`.
+    3. We tried to interact with the deployed contracts using `cast`.
-*   **Resultado:** Encontramos um problema de ambiente inesperado e persistente.
-Chamadas de escrita (`cast send`) para os contratos funcionavam, mas chamadas de leitura (`cast call`) falhavam com o erro `contract does not have any code`.
+*   **Result:** We encountered an unexpected and persistent environment problem.
+Write calls (`cast send`) to the contracts worked, but read calls (`cast call`) failed with the `contract does not have any code` error.
-*   **Análise:** Este comportamento indicou que o script de implantação `Deploy.s.sol`, por ser muito complexo (implantando, configurando e criando um ecossistema de teste completo), estava deixando o estado da rede `anvil` em uma condição inconsistente.
+*   **Analysis:** This behavior indicated that the `Deploy.s.sol` deployment script, being very complex (deploying, configuring, and creating a complete test ecosystem), was leaving the `anvil` network state in an inconsistent condition.

 #### 2.3.
-Fase 3: Isolando o Problema com uma Implantação Simplificada
+Phase 3: Isolating the Problem with a Simplified Deployment

-*   **Hipótese:** A complexidade do script de implantação era a causa da instabilidade do ambiente.
+*   **Hypothesis:** The complexity of the deployment script was the cause of the environment's instability.
-*   **Ação:**
+*   **Action:**
-    1. Criamos um novo script, `script/SimpleDeploy.s.sol`, que continha apenas o código mínimo para implantar os contratos essenciais, sem nenhuma configuração extra.
+    1. We created a new script, `script/SimpleDeploy.s.sol`, which contained only the minimum code to deploy the essential contracts, without any extra configuration.
-    2. Executamos este script em uma instância limpa do `anvil`.
+    2. We ran this script on a clean `anvil` instance.
-*   **Resultado:** **Sucesso.** O ambiente resultante era estável.
-Todas as chamadas `cast send` e `cast call` para os contratos recém-implantados funcionaram como esperado.
-O problema de "no code" desapareceu.
+*   **Result:** **Success.** The resulting environment was stable.
+All `cast send` and `cast call` calls to the newly deployed contracts worked as expected.
+The "no code" problem disappeared.

-### 3. Identificação da Causa Raiz
+### 3. Identification of the Root Cause

-Com um ambiente manual estável, finalmente conseguimos reproduzir o erro original:
+With a stable manual environment, we were finally able to reproduce the original error:

-1. Iniciamos um leilão para um cofre.
+1. We started an auction for a vault.
-2. Calculamos o custo para o comprador (`buyer`).
+2. We calculated the cost for the buyer.
-3. Enviamos a transação `approve` do comprador para o `LiquidationManager`.
+3. We sent the buyer's `approve` transaction to the `LiquidationManager`.
-4. Enviamos a transação `buy` do comprador.
+4. We sent the buyer's `buy` transaction.
-5.  **A transação `buy` falhou com o erro `ERC20InsufficientBalance`.**
+5.  **The `buy` transaction failed with the `ERC20InsufficientBalance` error.**

 A análise da mensagem de erro foi clara: `ERC20InsufficientBalance(buyer_address, 0, 2000e18)`.
 O saldo do comprador era `0`.